Conner-Gentry/learn-cpp/README.md

 # learn-cpp
-Just learning git and uploading files from me learning c++, no real reason for anyone to b here
+Just learning git and uploading files from me learning c++, no real reason for anyone to be here